Abu Bakr: Life in Medina

 In Medina, Muhammad decided to construct a mosque.
 A piece of land was chosen and the price of the land was paid for by Abu Bakr.
 The Muslims, including Abu Bakr, constructed a mosque named Al-Masjid al-Nabawi at the site.
-Abu Bakr was paired with Khaarijah bin Zaid Ansari (who was from Medina) as a brother in faith.
+Abu Bakr was paired with Khaarijah bin Zaid Ansari (who was from Medina) as a brother-in-faith.
 Abu Bakr's relationship with Khaarijah was most cordial, which was further strengthened when Abu Bakr married Habiba, a daughter of Khaarijah.
 Khaarijah bin Zaid Ansari lived at Sunh, a suburb of Medina, and Abu Bakr also settled there.
 After Abu Bakr's family arrived in Medina, he bought another house near Muhammad's.

 While the climate of Mecca was dry, the climate of Medina was damp and because of this, most of the migrants fell sick on arrival.
 Abu Bakr contracted a fever for several days, during which time he was attended to by Khaarijah and his family.
 In Mecca, Abu Bakr was a wholesale trader in cloth and he started the same business in Medina.
 He opened his new store at Sunh, and from there cloth was supplied to the market at Medina.
 Soon his business flourished.
 Early in 623, Abu Bakr's daughter Aisha, who was already married to Muhammad, was sent on to Muhammad's house after a simple marriage ceremony, further strengthening relations between Abu Bakr and Muhammad.

 Military campaigns under Muhammad

 Battle of Badr

 In 624, Abu Bakr was involved in the first battle between the Muslims and the Quraysh of Mecca, known as the Battle of Badr, but did not fight, instead acting as one of the guards of Muhammad's tent.
-In relation to this, Ali allegedly later asked his associates as to who they thought was the bravest among men.
+In relation to this, Ali later asked his associates as to who they thought was the bravest among men.
 Everyone stated that Ali was the bravest of all men.
 Ali then replied:

 In Sunni accounts, during one such attack, two discs from Abu Bakr's shield penetrated into Muhammad's cheeks.
 Abu Bakr went forward with the intention of extracting these discs but Abu Ubaidah ibn al-Jarrah requested he leave the matter to him, losing his two incisors during the process.
 In these stories subsequently Abu Bakr, along with other companions, led Muhammad to a place of safety.